Uncover the flavours of Northern Spain and then it’s on to Portugal to continue to delight your tastebuds.

 Stand around with the Lisbon locals and enjoy a tipple of cherry liqueur before midday

-There are a few longer travel days (up to 4-5 hours), but these give a great chance to soak in the Portuguese scenery and get to know your fellow travellers a little better.
+There are a few longer travel days (up to 4-5 hours), but these give a great chance to soak in the Spanish and Portuguese scenery and to get to know your fellow travellers a little better.

 Summer temperatures in the areas visited can be very high (up to 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Please consider the time of the year you wish to travel and your suitability to that season.